openlab-at-city-tech/openlab/wp-content/plugins/link-library/readme.txt

 Further configuration is available under the Link Library Settings panel.

 == Changelog ==

+= 7.2.7 =
+* Increased character limit for user form fields from 255 to 1024 characters

+= 7.2.6 =
+* Further fixes for hide donation and display of new feature box

+= 7.2.5 =
+* Fixes around Hide donation option and display of new feature box

 = 7.2.4 =
 * Added new option in search section to look for results in all categories even if library is configured to display from a subset of categories